 In the 1920s, Edwin Hubble had access to the Hooker telescope on Mount Wilson, Los Angeles.
 This was the largest telescope in the world at that time.
 His first breakthrough was the discovery of a cepheid variable star in the Andromeda nebula.
 This enabled him to calculate the distance to Andromeda and he quickly realised this was ...
 Read more the Milky Way is not alone

 For the past two weeks, we’ve been looking at equations that describe time and distance changing according to speed.
 It’s been quite heavy on theory and maths with no supporting evidence to suggest Einstein’s ideas were correct.
 I want to address that lack of evidence by pointing you to some practical work that had been ...
 Read more evidence that special relativity is real

 Here is a link to some revision notes for the Our Dynamic Universe unit.

+We’ve been looking at Einstein’s special theory of relativity this week.
 Special relativity is tricky get get your head round.
 Let’s start with a video about the speed of light.
-This video follows Einstein’s thought process as he worked through his special theory of relativity. special relativity from mr mackenzie on Vimeo. time dilation A Tale of Two Twins from Oliver Luo on Vimeo. another take on ...
+We watched this video in class, it follows Einstein’s thought process as he worked through his special theory of relativity. special relativity from mr mackenzie on ...
 Read more